TobikoData/sqlmesh/docs/integrations/dbt.md

 Add SQLMesh [unit tests](../concepts/tests.md) to a dbt project by placing them in the "tests" directory.

+## Package Management
+SQLMesh does not have its own package manager; however, SQLMesh's dbt adapter is compatible with dbt's package manager.
+Continue to use [dbt deps](https://docs.getdbt.com/reference/commands/deps) and [dbt clean](https://docs.getdbt.com/reference/commands/clean) to update, add, or remove packages.

+## Documentation
+Model documentation is available in the [SQLMesh UI](../quickstart/ui.md#2-open-the-sqlmesh-web-ui).

 ## Using Airflow
 To use SQLMesh and dbt projects with Airflow, first configure SQLMesh to use Airflow as described in the [Airflow integrations documentation](./airflow.md).